Nortown Chicago: Your Guide to Homeownership and Lifestyle

 • Easy access to major expressways like I-94 (Kennedy Expressway) and I-90

-• Walkable neighborhoods with many amenities close by, contributing to a pedestrian-friendly environment
+• Walkable neighborhoods with many amenities nearby, supporting a pedestrian-friendly environment

 Community & Lifestyle

-• North Center: Known for its strong family presence, top-rated schools, and leafy streets.
-It boasts many single-family homes, vintage greystones, and low-rise condos.
-The neighborhood features parks like Welles Park, community theaters, and popular dining on Lincoln Avenue.
+• North Center: Strong family presence, top-rated schools, leafy streets, single-family homes, vintage greystones, low-rise condos, parks like Welles Park, theaters, and dining on Lincoln Avenue.

-• Andersonville: Renowned for its vibrant LGBTQ+ community and Swedish roots, Andersonville combines historic storefronts with a thriving local business district.
-It offers boutique shopping, ethnic eateries, art galleries, and numerous community events.
+• Andersonville: Vibrant LGBTQ+ community, Swedish roots, historic storefronts, boutique shopping, ethnic eateries, art galleries, and community events.

 Schools & Education

-• Excellent public and private schools serve these neighborhoods, with many rated highly for academics and extracurricular opportunities.
+• Excellent public and private schools, highly rated for academics and extracurriculars

-• Community-focused programs, libraries, and arts education abound.
+• Community programs, libraries, and arts education available

-• Proximity to several Chicago Park District facilities and playgrounds supports family-friendly lifestyles.
+• Nearby Chicago Park District facilities and playgrounds support family-friendly lifestyles

 Parks & Recreation

-• Abundant green spaces such as Welles Park (North Center), Winnemac Park (Lincoln Square), and Andersonville’s smaller neighborhood parks
+• Green spaces such as Welles Park, Winnemac Park, and neighborhood parks in Andersonville

-• Access to the Chicago Riverwalk and nearby lakefront trails are a short drive or transit ride for active residents
+• Access to the Chicago Riverwalk and lakefront trails for active residents

-• Numerous community events, farmers markets, and street festivals foster neighborhood camaraderie
+• Community events, farmers markets, and street festivals foster neighborhood camaraderie

 Real Estate Market Overview (2025)

-• Property Types: Mix of vintage greystones, Tudor-style homes, single-family residences, condominiums, and townhomes.
-Newer construction and modern renovations are increasingly common.
+• Property Types: Vintage greystones, Tudor-style homes, single-family residences, condos, townhomes, and modern renovations

-• Rental Market: Strong rental demand fueled by professionals, young families, and university students.
-Typical rents are higher than the Chicago median, reflecting desirability and amenities.
+• Rental Market: Strong demand from professionals, young families, and university students; rents higher than Chicago median

 Investment & Long-Term Value

-• Investor interest is high, especially in well-maintained multi-family properties and single-family homes ideal for rentals.
+• High investor interest in multi-family properties and single-family homes for rentals

-• Several areas see ongoing infrastructure and retail investments enhancing long-term neighborhood appeal.
+• Ongoing infrastructure and retail investments enhance long-term neighborhood appeal

 Frequently Asked Questions